Krillh/Airzlinshire/Organizations/The Royal Order of the Monus Tome Monks.md

 > [!NOTE]
 > All ages are adjusted to their equivalent in human terms.
 It is their developmental age.
 Different peoples will have different maturity curves (rates).

 Tome Monks are trained from a young age, they usually start around 12 years old.

-They
+# Culture
+The Tome Monks have a culture that is a subset of [[Monus Kingdom|Monus]] culture.
+## Special Events
+There are some natural events and holidays that are important to the Tome Monks' culture.
+### The Night of Colored Mist